 - 3.1 The Code plays a key role in capital finance in local authorities.
 It was developed as a professional code of practice to support local authorities in their decision-making processes for capital expenditure and its financing. - 3.2 Local authorities are required by regulation to have regard to the Code when carrying out their duties under Part 1 of the Local Government Act 2003. - 3.3 The framework of Prudential Indicators established by the Code aims to ensure that an authority's capital investment plans are affordable, prudent and sustainable.
 As part of the strategic planning process, authorities are required, on a rolling basis, to calculate a range of indicators for the forthcoming budget year and two subsequent years.
 Authorities are also required to monitor performance against indicators within the year as well as preparing indicators based on the audited Statement of Accounts at each year end.
-Indicators relate to capital expenditure, external debt and treasury management. - 3.4 As required by the Code, TfL prepares Prudential Indicators at both the Corporation and TfL Group level. - 3.5 Places for London Limited, TfL's wholly owned property subsidiary (Places) has a revolving credit facility (RCF).
-The facility is currently undrawn and is non-recourse to TfL.
-However, Places still falls within the scope of the borrowing limits set out in this paper and forms part of the overall TfL Group limits. - 3.6 Under capital finance regulations, local authorities are also required each year to set aside some of their revenues as provision for debt.
+Indicators relate to capital expenditure, external debt and treasury management. - 3.4 As required by the Code, TfL prepares Prudential Indicators at both the Corporation and TfL Group level. - 3.5 Places for London Limited, TfL's wholly owned property subsidiary has a revolving credit facility (RCF).
+The facility is non-recourse to TfL.
+However, Places for London still falls within the scope of the borrowing limits set out in this paper and forms part of the overall TfL Group limits. - 3.6 Under capital finance regulations, local authorities are also required each year to set aside some of their revenues as provision for debt.
 TfL has a statutory duty to make an annual statement as to its policy for the calculation of this provision.
-This paper, therefore, sets out and asks the Committee, under delegated approval from the Board, to approve the TfL Policy Statement on Minimum Revenue Provision, as set out in section 6. - 3.7 The Capital Expenditure and External Debt Indicators relevant to TfL under the Code are the: - (a) Authorised Limit;
+This paper, therefore, sets out and asks the Board to approve the annual TfL Policy Statement on Minimum Revenue Provision, as set out in section 6. - 3.7 The Capital Expenditure and External Debt Indicators relevant to TfL under the Code are Authorised Limit; Operational Boundary; Capital Financing Requirement; Capital Expenditure; Ratio of Financing costs to Net Revenue Stream; and Ratio of Net Income from Commercial and Service Investments to Net Revenue Stream.
+Definitions for each indicator are set out in Appendix 3. - 3.8 The debt limits the Authorised Limit and Operational Boundary proposed have been assessed against affordability metrics.

-- (b) Operational Boundary;

-- (c) Capital Financing Requirement;

-- (d) Capital Expenditure;

-- (e) Ratio of Financing costs to Net Revenue Stream; and

-- (f) Ratio of Net Income from Commercial and Service Investments to Net Revenue Stream.

-Definitions for each indicator are set out in Appendix 3.

-- 3.8 The debt limits the Authorised Limit and Operational Boundary proposed have been assessed against affordability metrics.
 These affordability metrics are informed in part by the quantitative assessments employed by credit rating agencies when assessing TfL.
-These have been derived on a first principles basis with debt service cover ratio as the overriding metric. - 3.9 The other metrics, as defined in Appendix 3, include: - (a) debt service coverage ratio - (b) net debt to operating surplus before financing; - (c) net debt to operating surplus before financing and renewals; and - (d) interest cover ratio. - 3.10 These metrics are not formal Prudential Indicators under the Code but, given TfL's size and complexity, they provide useful insight into the affordability, sustainability and prudence of TfL's borrowing.
+These have been derived on a first principles basis with debt service cover ratio as the overriding metric. - 3.9 The other metrics, as defined in Appendix 3, include: debt service coverage ratio; net debt to operating surplus before financing; net debt to operating surplus before financing and renewals; and interest cover ratio. - 3.10 These metrics are monitored internally and are not formal Prudential Indicators under the Code but, given TfL's size and complexity, they provide useful insight into the affordability, sustainability and prudence of TfL's borrowing.
 Any incremental borrowing is also subject to a further assessment of affordability at the time of borrowing.

-4 Changes to Prudential Indicators for 2024/25
+4 Changes to Prudential Indicators for 2025/26